She was angry . . . Elle était en colère . . . Estaba enfadada

 To keep her company?

-She could feel better
+So she could feel better

-How angry she was
+How angry she was?

 How angry